conorwalsh/EdgeOS-Throughput-Measurement-Tools/README.md

-# EdgeOS Throughput Measure
+# EdgeOS Throughput Measure Tools
-Python scripts for measuring the the throughput of a ubiquiti router.<br/>
+Python scripts for measuring throughput on a ubiquiti router (running EdgeOS).<br/>
 NOTE: This script does not perform a speedtest, it returns the throughput of the router which is how much data is moving up or down through the router at that time.<br/>
 There are two versions of the script one that runs once (throughput.py) and one that runs until stopped (throughput_loop.py).